Canon 6D vs SX730

 It is notable that the 6D has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 6D and the SX730 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the SX730 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D and SX730 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon SX730 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Canon SX730 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.